-Associated Press SANTA TECLA The earthquake death toll rose above 600 Monday as rescuers' hopes faded of pulling more survivors from landslides that swept through villages and cities across El Salvador.
+An aerial view over the village of Tepecoyo shows destruction from Saturday's 7.6-magnitude earthquake.
+More than 2,000 were injured, and tens of thousands of homes were affected by the tremor.
+Death toll rises into hundreds Associated Press SANTA TECLA The earthquake death toll rose above 600 Monday as rescuers' hopes faded of pulling more survivors from landslides that swept through villages and cities across El Salvador.
 As information came in from the countryside, where hundreds of communities remained isolated, the government said 609 bodies had been counted in El Salvador.
-At least six people died in neighboring Guatemala, and hundreds of people were still believed to be buried.
-The vast majority of Santa Tecla, where a mountain of rock and earth came tumbling down on the Las Colinas neighborhood, three miles west of the capital, San Salvador. those killed were here in Salvadoran police said 2,412 people were injured and more than 45,000 houses were damaged or destroyed in Saturday's magnitude-7.6 quake.
+At least six people died in neighboring Guatemala, and hundreds of people were still believed to be those killed were here in trees from the hillside, Santa Tecla, where a mountain of rock and earth came tumbling down on the Las Colinas neighborhood, three miles west of the capital, San Salvador.
+Salvadoran police said 2,412 people were injured and more than 45,000 houses were damaged or destroyed in Saturday's magnitude-7.6 quake.
 Rescuers said the chances of finding survivors were dwindling as more time passed and the ground, convulsed from the landslides, settled.
-Residents of Las Colinas complained that the government allowed land owners over the years to clear arth ground cover left those on below vulnerable to landoor- slides. t of The quake loosened that hillside, burying the middle-class neighborhood at its base and bringing down some of the mansions above. trees from the hillside.

-alleging that the lack of Although the largest number of deaths appeared to be in Las Colinas, the quake caused 185 landslides across El Salvador, burying coffee workers and blocking roads.
-The numbers varied and the death toll was expected to rise.
-The emergency committee for the Santa Tecla region said 436 were dead here alone.
+Residents of Las Colinas alleging that the lack of ground cover left those below vulnerable to landslides.
+The quake loosened that hillside, burying the middle-class neighborhood at its base and bringing down some of the mansions above.
+Although the largest number of deaths appeared to be in Las Colinas, the quake caused 185 landslides across El Salvador, burying coffee workers and blocking The numbers varied and complained that the gov- the death toll was expected ernment allowed land own- to rise.
+The emergency The vast majority of ers over the years to clear committee for the Santa Tecla region said 436 were dead here alone.
 It said 366 remained missing hundreds less than the figure given Saturday by the Red Cross.
 Police said nearly 18,000 people had been evacuated from dangerous areas.
 Many were living with relatives or in shelters.
 Others who still had homes lacked basic services.
-Water service was cut to as many as half of the country's 6 million people, the Pan-American Health Organization said.
-Aftershocks continued to rock the country Monday, frightening residents and knocking more debris onto highways.
-CUBA Czech prisoners to be tried as spies Associated Press HAVANA Two Czech citizens - including a former finance minister - will be tried for allegedly acting as agents for anti-communist Cuban-American exiles, the government said Tuesday.
+Water service was cut to as many as half of the country's 6 million people, the Pan-Health American Organization said Aftershocks continued to rock the country Monday, frightening residents and knocking more debris onto CUBA Czech prisoners to be tried as spies Associated Press HAVANA Two Czech citizens - including a former finance minister - will be tried for allegedly acting as agents for anti-communist Cuban-American exiles, the government said Tuesday.
 The Czechs "will be placed at the disposition of the courts, which will decide the appropriate measures to be taken," said a statement in the Communist Party daily Granma.
-It was Cuba's first public statement on the pair.
-The two Czechs are former Finance
+It was Cuba's first public statement on The two Czechs are former Finance